 The Rooftop at the Standard

 The Rooftop Bar at The Standard in Downtown LA is one of that spots that brought hotel bars into fashion with locals and made it hip to be downtown before there was anything else hip about downtown.
-The '60s mod lounge pods around the pool, topiary sculptures and 360-degree views of the skyscrapers towering around the building, make this a great venue for day or nighttime partying.
+The '60s mod lounge pods around the pool, topiary sculptures and 360-degree views of the skyscrapers towering around the building, make this a great venue for a day or nighttime partying.
 Downstairs, the Lobby Lounge has its own retro cool.

 The Bar at the Hotel Figueroa